Book your Boston flight with Icelandair from GBP 397*

 Places to eat in Boston

 Seafood is the crowning glory all over town.
-Cod, lobster, oysters, clams and delectable creamy chowder are high on wish lists, and the Seaport District is the best place to find all manner of fish dishes.
+Cod, lobster, oysters, clams and creamy chowder are on offer, and the Seaport District is the best place to find a range of fish dishes.

 The best time to go to Boston